ShadmehrBakhtiary/secure_web_browser/README.md

    python secure_web_browser.py
    ```

-2. Enter the URL of the website you want to visit.
+2. Enter the URL of the website you want to visit in array.

 3. The browser will use multithreading and SSL to securely retrieve and display the web page content.